altocodenl/tagaway/qascript.md

 				- On sidebar left, the COUNTRY geo tag must be in #5b6eff.
 				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
 				- On sidebar left, regular tags and years semi tags with positive intersections should be available.
-			- On sidebar left, click on 'unatagged'.
+			- On sidebar left, click on 'untagged'.
 				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (COUNTRY ∩ CITY ∩ untagged).
 				- Below title, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right, the CITY 'geo' semi-tag with a black 'pin' icon with 'x' to its right, and the 'untagged' with a white icon tag and with 'x' to its right.
 				- On sidebar left, the COUNTRY geo tag must be in #5b6eff.
 				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
 				- On sidebar left, year semi tags with positive intersections should be available.
 			- Click on icon with 'x' on untagged below the title.
-			- Gallery should thumbnails correspondy to COUNTRY + CITY tags.
+			- Gallery should show thumbnails corresponding to COUNTRY ∩ CITY tags.
 			- Click on icon with 'x' on CITY tag below the title.
-			- Gallery should thumbnails correspondy to COUNTRY tag.
+			- Gallery should show thumbnails corresponding to COUNTRY tag.
 			- Click on icon with 'x' on COUNTRY tag below the title.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same COUNTRY + CITY + untagged as before.
+			- On sidebar left, select the same COUNTRY ∩ CITY ∩ untagged as before.
-			- Should be back to 'CITY geo + untagged' tag view.
+			- Should be back to 'COUNTRY ∩ CITY ∩ untagged' tag view.
 			- On sidebar left, click on 'all pictures'.
 			- Should be back to 'all pictures'.
-			- On sidebar left, select the same COUNTRY + CITY + untagged as before.
+			- On sidebar left, select the same COUNTRY ∩ CITY ∩ untagged as before.
-			- Should be back to 'CITY geo + untagged' tag view.
+			- Should be back to 'COUNTRY ∩ CITY ∩ untagged' tag view.
-			- On sidebar left, click on the untagged
+			- On sidebar left, click on untagged
-			- Should be back to 'COUNTRY + CITY' view.
+			- Should be back to 'COUNTRY ∩ CITY' view.
 			- On sidebar left, click on the same CITY geo tag
 			- Should be back to 'COUNTRY' view.
 			- On sidebar left, click on the same COUNTRY geo tag